psharm50/Tableau-Dashboard-Alaska-Airlines/README.md

 # Tableau-Dashboard-Alaska-Airlines
 The visualization uses Tableau to analyze on-time performance and competing airlines for Alaska Airlines

-Key Metrices:
+Data source : 2019 dataset for flight arrival and departure Key Metrices:

 - Identification of delayed routes